bwhitman/bread-detector/README.md

 Bread Detector visualizes the shape and internal temperature your dough as it rises, so you can do other things and check up on it from your phone once in a while.

-*You can build it yourself!* We used the great -- and free -- [Phant](http://data.sparkfun.com) data logging service and the [Sparkfun Thing](https://www.sparkfun.com/products/13231) platform.
-The raw parts are about $60, and is a lot of fun to build and play with.
+*You can build it yourself!* We used the great -- and free -- [Phant](http://data.sparkfun.com) data logging service and the low-cost [Sparkfun Thing](https://www.sparkfun.com/products/13231) platform.
+The raw parts cost about $60.
+It's a lot of fun to build and play with.
 You get to eat a lot of bread.
 We hope you enjoy it,

 -- *Maureen and Brian*